Are you asking yourself, WTH is he talking about with that headline?

 Just ask yourself what your prospective customer needs to know in order to make the best buying decision – even if that decision isn’t buying your product.
 Then give them the information.
 That’s right… educate them.
 Because make no mistake, they are going to self-educate.
 The only question you need to ask yourself is would you rather that self-education happen on someone else’s site where the prospective buyer will remain invisible or would you rather it happen on your site where you can track the prospect and collect buying signals that you and your sales & marketing teams can use to grow market share and shrink sales cycles?

 The best thing is that you don’t have to look very far to find examples of helpfully epic content.
 Here are just a few to get you started:

 And lastly, any inbound marketer worth their salt is interested (or should be) in how to apply A/B split testing to their blog, website and landing pages to create more sales conversions.
-Enter Joanna Wiebe’s super helpful (read Epic) post 6 Proven Ways to Boost the Conversion Rates of Your Call-to-Action Buttons (guest post on Copyblogger) that is seriously one of the most detailed, helpful and educational A/B split testing posts I’ve read in quite a while.
+Enter Joanna Wiebe’s super helpful (read Epic) post 6 Proven Ways to Boost the Conversion Rates of Your Call-to-Action Buttons (guest post on Copyblogger) that is seriously one of the most detailed, helpful and educational A/B split testing posts I’ve read.

 Epic Content is Like Porn

 You can’t always describe it — but you damn sure know it when you see it.

 So don’t get caught up in creating content that others define as epic — i.e., goes viral, gets lots of likes, shares, tweets and retweets.
 Focus on creating content that your customers and prospects will consider epic — content that is so friggin helpful that, as my friend Jay Baer says, your prospective customer would pay for it.

 Because when they’re ready to pay for it, they’re ready for a conversation.
 A real one.
 A conversation that turns into a customer.
 And that, after all, is kind of the goal right?